daytwo/blazing-cache/README.md

 ```

 Requests that are not simple `GET`/`HEAD` requests without Craft cookies fall straight through to `@craft`.
 When the variables resolve to empty strings, `try_files` ignores them and immediately hands control to the Craft fallback.
 Tweak the maps to match your own Login/preview rules.

+## CDN deployment checklist

+Pair the on-disk cache with a pull CDN so public traffic stays fast while editors work against the origin:

+- **Domain split** – point `admin.example.com` (or similar) straight at Craft for the control panel, and map the public hostname (e.g. `example.com`) to your CDN endpoint.
+Redirect any `www` host to the bare domain before it hits Craft.
+- **Origin config** – the CDN origin should remain your Craft server so it can fetch cache files from `web/blazing-cache`.
+Ensure TLS certificates cover the CDN hostname.
+- **Bypass sensitive paths** – add CDN rules or headers to disable caching for `/admin`, `/actions/*`, `/cpresources/*`, and requests with `CraftSessionId`, `CraftAuth`, or `CraftToken` cookies.
+- **Purge integration** – supply `BLAZING_CACHE_DO_API_TOKEN` and `BLAZING_CACHE_DO_CDN_ENDPOINT` so Blazing Cache can call the DigitalOcean CDN purge API whenever pages change.
+Keep queue workers running to process purge jobs.
+- **Warm-up strategy** – optional but recommended: use the bundled generator command (`php craft blazing-cache/cache/generate`) to pre-fill popular pages before pointing real users at the CDN.

 ## Expose cached files to the web server